When does Black Friday 2018 start? What are the best UK deal predictions and what retailers are taking part?

 When is Black Friday 2018?

-As Thanksgiving falls on Thursday 22nd November in 2018, Black Friday 2018 will be on Friday 23rd November.
+As Thanksgiving is this Thursday, 22nd November, Black Friday 2018 will be on Friday 23rd November.

 - Sign up to Amazon Prime today so you don’t miss out on the biggest sale yet